 One of our goals going into 2021 is to continue building strong bonds with our community.
 We say “our” community because, as you will see, we are a part of this community as well.
-For instance, did you know that 4 out of 5 of our full-time officers live right here in Strasburg Borough?
-And all our full-time officers live in the Lampeter-Strasburg School District; 3 of which have children or grandchildren currently attending LS?
+For instance, did you know that 3 out of 4 of our full-time officers live right here in Strasburg Borough?
+And all our full-time officers live in the Lampeter-Strasburg School District; 2 of which have children or grandchildren currently attending L-S.

 The Strasburg Borough Police Department will be highlighting a different officer each month in an effort to better acquaint you with YOUR police department.
 Each officer’s contact information will be provided, and we invite you to really get to know us!

 Chief Nick Ferretti, then Sergeant, was sworn-in as the new Strasburg Borough Chief of Police on January 12, 2021.
 Chief Ferretti has been a Police Officer with the Strasburg Borough Police Department since 1987 and was previously promoted to Sergeant in 2018.

 Chief Ferretti serves as the department Evidence Custodian, Records Manager and Firearms Instructor.
 Chief Ferretti is responsible for the day-to-day operations of the department to include the scheduling of special details and operations, overseeing department training and ensuring policy compliance.
 Additionally, he has received specialized training in in all facets of Law Enforcement to include leadership development.

 Chief Ferretti grew up right here in Strasburg Borough and lived here until 2004.
 Since then, Chief Ferretti has been a resident of Lampeter, PA with his wife of over 30 years, Jill.
 The Ferretti's have three boys, Vince, Alex and Luca.